amu-oss/whattodo/docs/source/blogging.rst

 Request an invite link
 ----------------------

-To get an invite link, ping `Rahul Jha [:RJ722] <https://rj722.github.io>`_ on Slack, requesting for an invite link.
+To get an invite link, ping `Rahul Jha [:RJ722] <https://rj722.github.io>`_ on Slack, asking for an invite link.

 After you've received the link, open it to register yourself on https://blogs.amuoss.tk with your email (so that you don't get locked out when you forget your password).

 Configure your blog space
 -------------------------